Sunak tells food summit no parent should ever watch their child starve

 Outside the central London venue, a small group of protesters demanded the Government call for a ceasefire in Gaza.

-Mr Sunak will use a separate speech in London to update the public on the economic situation ahead of Wednesday’s autumn statement.
+Mr Sunak also used separate speech at a north London college to promise tax cuts ahead of Wednesday’s autumn statement.

 The UK is hosting the food summit in London alongside Somalia, the United Arab Emirates, the Children’s Investment Fund Foundation (CIFF) and the Bill & Melinda Gates Foundation.

+It reiterates that the Government’s commitment to return to the higher target “once the fiscal situation allows”.

+The paper also states that the UK stopped providing direct bilateral aid to the Chinese government in 2011, after a watchdog expressed concern in the summer over a lack of transparency in how £50 million in UK aid was spent in the Asian power last year.

-The Prime Minister said the White Paper would demonstrate the UK’s new approach to development, “going further to help the poorest and support those suffering in humanitarian crises”, leading not “merely with strength, but with compassion”, and harnessing Britain’s expertise in development and science.
+The Prime Minister said the paper demonstrates the UK’s new approach to development, “going further to help the poorest and support those suffering in humanitarian crises”, leading not “merely with strength, but with compassion”, and harnessing Britain’s expertise in development and science.

 “We live in a dangerous world, at a time of growing threats, strategic competition and conflict.
 Now, many of these challenges like the war in Ukraine have a direct impact on the poorest in the world.”